Why "Living Life Sideways"?

 I’ve lived enough life to know what doesn’t work.
 To see through what is temporary.
 And to be really clear on who and what I’m not.

 My childhood was without boundaries, with no fear of anybody or anything.
-I spent my time hanging upside down from trees, reading books and racing boys.
-Encouraged at an early age to code, my vocabulary of communication naturally expanded to include logic alongside words and images.
-Never curfewed, I learned liberty through the power of trust.
-Even the physical pain of puberty brought emancipation—exploring these new sensations, I soared as free as the owl in the night sky.
+Even school rules seemed to bend gently around me, whatever I did.
+I spent my time hanging upside down from trees, reading books, daydreaming, racing boys, and teaching in social clubs and my own teachers classrooms.
+Encouraged at an early age to code (well before it was widespread), I naturally explored different paths of learning and communicating.
+Even the pains of puberty and a serious injury brought emancipation—I found the sense of transcending the physical to soar free as the owl in the night sky.

 My mostly humanist, slightly pantheist, upbringing suggested two things: nothing is separate or left out; whoever I am, I can know the whole.
 Now, these early touchstones come together in Awareness—the ever-present love, freedom, peace, joy, beauty and abundance of our true nature.

+Through self-reflection, logic, inspiration, a lot of study, I have come to a point in life where I can guide an exploration of the nature of being, in a way that is both personal and universal.
 This exploration has no beginning and no end.
-I promise nothing other than steadfast love as we journey together towards the truth of who we are.
+I promise nothing other than steadfast love as we journey together towards the truth of who we are, and my support in the glorious, messy, embodied living of it all.

 With Love, Sara

 Sara has previously worked in boutique and international consultancy, as well as the investment sector.
-More recently she ran a successful massage and Pilates business.
-She has degrees in Theology and Information Technology, and post-graduate qualifications in Psychology and teaching for further education.
+She also ran a successful massage and Pilates business, and taught massage diploma students for the Scottish Massage Schools.

-Sara lives just outside London, UK with her husband and just the right number of cats.
+Sara currently lives just outside London, UK with her husband and just the right number of cats.

-Her first book, quintessence: the poetry of true nature, published by River Grove, is now available from Amazon.
+Her first book, quintessence: the poetry of true nature, published by River Grove, is now available from Amazon and Barnes & Noble.
+This, and subsequent books are also available direct from sarapriestley.com.

 I wasn’t ready, you know.